magomimmo/modern-cljs/doc/tutorial-14.md

-It seems that we need to implement just the step `1.` - read the `shopping.html` from the `resources/public` directory and the step `4.` - update the input fields of the form.
+It seems that we need to implement just the step `1.` - read the `shopping.html` from the `resources/public` directory and the step `4.` - update the input fields of the form after the calculation.

 Enlive offers a single macro, `deftemplate`, which allows to resolve both `1.` and `4.` in a single step.